 New Mexico, Lamb and Chicos Stew

 This is a traditional Native American stew made through the Southwest.
 It uses chicos, which are dried corn kernels that have been roasted in an horno, or adobe oven.
 Making this wonderful stew takes several hours so we always start in the morning, on a cold winter day.
 By noon the house is full of the enticing aroma and the stew is ready and so are we.
-Chicos can be purchased at many southwestern gift shops in New Mexico or through the mail!
+Chicos can be purchased at southwestern gift shops or online!

 1 Lb.
 Chicos